iterative/dvc.org/static/docs/user-guide/autocomplete.md

   /bin/bash
 ```

-In this case, follow the steps to configure Bash as it is your active shell.
+In this case, follow these steps to configure Bash, as it is your active shell.

 ## Configure Bash